YUU-KUN/assignment-3/README.md

-# Greeter Component – Vue 3
+# Greeter Component – Dashtomer Assignment 3

 A lightweight, embeddable Vue 3 component that renders a button and displays a customizable message in the browser console when clicked.
 This component is designed to be inserted into **any third-party app** via a simple `<script>` tag.